RELIANCE-EOSC/rohub-portal-documentation/docs/Working-with-ROHub/modify_ro_metdata.md

 <p align="center"> <img src="https://box.psnc.pl/f/e0e1261757/?raw=1" width="500"> </p>
 <div align="center"> Figure 22: Deleting Location in a RO </div>

+The user can continue creating/editing the metadata of the RO in the next form by clicking "Update and continue", or "Skip" to skip this part and move to the next segment or "Back" to move to the previous segment of the RO editing.

 ## License & Funding